Urinary Incontinence and Acupuncture

-For those with urge urinary incontinence, acupuncture alone gives great benefit by affecting the pudendal nerve, which controls the sphincters for the bladder and the rectum.
+For those with urge urinary incontinence, sometimes acupuncture alone gives great benefit by affecting the pudendal nerve, which controls the sphincters for the bladder and the rectum.
 For those with stress and mixed type, a combination of acupuncture and pelvic floor exercises yield the best results.

 Bladder issues, like many health concerns are easier to treat the sooner you attend to them.